Long-Term Care Insurance: Rider or Stand-Alone Policy?

 It’s not easy to think about becoming so ill you can no longer take care of yourself, but as with many difficult topics, a little planning today can make a big difference should an unfortunate event occur.

-Up to 70% of people turning 65 require long- term care at some point in their lives.1 That care can be expensive.
-In fact, in 2020, the annual average cost for long-term care in the United States ranged from $19,240 to $105,850, depending on the type of service.2 At the high end, that expense can drain an individual’s retirement savings in just a few short years.
+Seven out of 10 Americans—70%—will require long- term care at some point in their lives, and that care can be expensive.1 In fact, the national median cost for long-term care, including nursing homes, in-home health care services and assisted living facilities, ranged from $54,000 to $108,000 in 2021.2 At the high end, that expense can drain an individual’s retirement savings in just a few short years.

 When planning for retirement, you may wish to consider investing in long-term care insurance to provide peace of mind for you and your loved ones.
 Two of the most common methods of securing benefits for extended care include a stand-alone, long-term care insurance policy and an accelerated benefit rider on a life insurance policy.
 The best option for you will depend on your current situation and long-term financial goals.

 Long-term care insurance policies reimburse expenses for services typically not covered by health insurance, Medicare or Medicaid.
 Common services include home care, assisted living and long- term care facilities.
 These policies accumulate no cash value, so you must use it or lose it.
 Premium payments are required for life, and will likely

 increase over time as you age because premiums are not guaranteed.
 Inflation protection is available at a rate of 3%-5% per year from the purchase date.
 This means your benefits increase each year you own the policy as the cost of care increases.
 You must be determined to be healthy to qualify, so consider purchasing a policy in your mid-50s, prior to any major medical issues, to receive the best possible rate.

 A stand-alone policy may be an affordable way to cover long-term care expenses because you pay small amounts each year to cover large expenses in the future.